The Radical Renewable Art + Activism Fund (RRAAF) project was initiated in 2015 by Glasgow-based artist Ellie Harrison.

 Crowdfunding brought together a network of 156 people around the UK (now known as the 'RRAAF Founders') keen to help make the project happen and raised £2,500 (gross).
 Part of this money was used to commission Community Energy Scotland to write a Scoping Report, which was launched in Glasgow on 17 December 2015.
 The RRAAF Report (embedded above) and accompanying Resources document lay out a clear Project Route for developing RRAAF as it enters its next phase in 2016.

-The RRAAF Founding Symposium will take place at the CCA in Glasgow on 23-24 July 2016.
+The RRAAF Founding Symposium takes place at the CCA in Glasgow on 23-24 July 2016.
 Please email to get involved: info@RRAAFund.org

 |Please follow all the updates here: